ndejong/pfsense_fauxapi/README.md

 ---

 ### Versions and Testing
-The FauxAPI has been developed against pfSense 2.3.2 and 2.3.3 - it has not (yet) been tested against 2.3.0 or 2.3.1 or the currently in development 2.4 releases.
+The FauxAPI has been developed against pfSense 2.3.2, 2.3.3 and 2.3.4 - it has not (yet) been tested against 2.3.0 or 2.3.1 or the currently in development 2.4 releases.
+Further, it it apparent that the pfSense packaging technique changed significantly prior to 2.3 so it is unlikely that it will work with 2.2 - very happy to accept github pull requests to resolve if anyone cares to provide.

-Further, it it understood that package packaging changed between pfSense 2.2 and 2.3 so it seems unlikely that it will work with 2.2 - very happy to accept github pull requests to resolve if anyone cares to provide.
+Testing is reasonable but does not achieve 100% code coverage within the FauxAPI codebase.
+Two client side test scripts (1x Bash, 1x Python) that demonstrate and test all possible server side actions are provided.
+Under the hood FauxAPI, performs real-time sanity tests and checks to make sure user supplied configurations will save, load and reload as expected.

-Testing is not (yet) thorough, there are however two client side test scripts (1x Bash, 1x Python) that test all possible server side actions.
-The tests only test for success and not all possible failure modes.
-This said, many failure scenarios have been considered and tested in development to cause FauxAPI to roll back if anything does not pass real-time sanity checks.
+The FauxAPI REST call path has been name-spaced as "v1" to accommodate future situations that may introduce breaking REST interface changes, in the event this occurs a new v2 release would be possible without breaking existing v1 implementations.

-The FauxAPI REST call path has been name-spaced as v1 to accommodate future situations that may introduce breaking REST interface changes, in the event this occurs a new v2 release would be possible without breaking existing v1 implementations.
+### Debug

 ### Installation
 Until the FauxAPI is added to the pfSense FreeBSD-ports tree you will need to